 The Ontario Building Code requires a certain standard of energy efficiency in new builds, additions, or major renovations.
 If you’re considering insulating the house but you are not sure that your house confirms the current building code, you’re not alone.
 The good news is that you can choose a package of energy-saving improvements to meet the standard and there is not one specific change that has to be adopted.

 You Can Count on Eco Spray Insulation – Even in Smaller Towns

-Eco Spray Insulation are the experts in the field of insulation.
-In addition to installing the type of insulation that fits your needs, including spray foam insulation, fiberglass, and cellulose insulation, we also make sure that your home is air sealed to make your already home even cozier.
+Eco Spray Insulation is an expert in the field of insulation.
+In addition to installing the type of insulation that fits your needs, including spray foam insulation, fiberglass, and cellulose insulation, we also make sure that your home is air sealed to make you’re already home even cozier.